 The Path of the Black Death

-Europe in the first half of the 14th century seemed to be preparing itself for significant changes.
+In the first half of the 14th century, Europe was undergoing significant changes.
 Cities grew in importance, though most of the population was still rural.
 Population increases had led to overuse of the available land.
 Poor harvests—also due to cooler, wetter weather—led to famines.
 The serf system was being undermined.
 Centralized political authority was becoming more powerful.
 Then the Black Death cut a path—both literal and figurative—through the middle of the 14th century.
 The disease was caused by the bubonic plague, which was spread by rats, whose fleas carried the plague bacilli from the East along trade routes until it penetrated almost all of Europe, killing at least one out of every three people.

 How did the Black Death change the political, economic, and social institutions of Europe?